-Discovered in the 1990s by a team of researchers including Dr. Steven Narod, BRCA1 and BRCA2 were found to profoundly impact a woman’s risk for developing breast and ovarian cancer.
-For over 20 years, Dr. Narod, Tier 1 Canada Research Chair in Breast Cancer’s research has shaped current knowledge of how to assess this risk and reduce cancer mortality amongst BRCA mutation carriers.
-A world-leader in the field of breast and ovarian cancer genetics, Dr. Narod studies the various aspects of cancer genetics, including prevention, screening and treatment, to determine how to best deliver services within our healthcare system.
+For over 30 years, Dr. Narod, has shaped our knowledge of how to assess the risk and reduce cancer incidence and mortality in women with a BRCA1 or BRCA2 mutation.
+A world-leader in the fields of breast and ovarian cancer genetics, Dr. Narod studies various aspects of cancer genetics, including prevention, screening and treatment, to determine how to best deliver services within our healthcare system.

 Dr. Narod and his team are also advocates for genetic testing for women who do not have access to current public programs.
-They recently launched The Screen Project, a national initiative to make BRCA1 and BRCA2 genetic screening available to all Canadians at an accessible price.
-The project is helping the team of research evaluate the benefits of wide-spread population-based genetic testing with the goal of reducing mortality of hereditary cancers before they start.
+They have launched The Screen Project, a national initiative to make BRCA1 and BRCA2 genetic screening available to all Canadians at an accessible price. www.TheScreenProject.ca

 MD, University of British Columbia, 1979